What’s Story Bible?

 </aside>

-This is where you specify the genre of the story you’re writing, which affects the tropes, tone, and style of the outlines and prose that is generated.
+This is where you specify the genre of the story you’re writing, which affects the tropes, tone, and style of the outlines and prose that’s generated by Sudowrite.
+Rather than jotting down a literal genre, we recommend you unpack some of the themes and thematic elements you’re looking for in your story.

 <aside> ✏️ Examples